ekoputrapratama/varity/README.md

 ## Notice
 This app has been released in google play store before but lately play console just want to make it hard for me to update my app in there so i decide to move it somewhere else, if you have any suggestion you can contact me.

 Note that never ever in my life I do data mining and selling/sharing it to a third party. even though sometimes I collected your personal data like email, it was only so I can organize your other data in the database based on your email.
-From my point of view, email can act as your unique id because you can't make an email that is already being used by another user
+From my point of view, email can act as your unique id because you can't make an email that is already being used by another user.

+In Varity i didn't receive any personal data from you, the data that i use in this app will only stay in your phone so you can just clear the app data from your settings app, but i do collect some info from your phone but it was only for detecting crash/issue in Varity.

 ## TODO
 - [ ] Add support to differentiate volume when connected to hadphone/handsfree